ctc-nt/NAGATO/README.md

 Usage
 -----
-To use NAGATO for testing a robotic framework,
+To use NAGATO in Robot Framework tests,
 you must first import the libraries　you want to use using the library settings.

 Below is an example of a robot file created using NetmikoLibrary and IOSXRKeywords.resource.